 THE EMERGENCE OF THE PHOEBE SNOW

-Calkins advertising campaign, based off a live model, a fictional character and a jingle was the first of its kind.
+Calkins’s advertising campaign, based on a live model, a fictional character, and a jingle was the first of its kind.
 The D. L. & W. reaped its rewards with a dramatic increase in ridership.